Coronavirus digest: G7 set to pledge 1 billion vaccine doses | DW | 11.06.2021

 "We're going to help lead the world out of this pandemic working alongside our global partners," US President Joe Biden said.
 The country has pledged 500 million doses of the BioNTech-Pfizer coronavirus vaccine to developing nations.

-UK Prime Minister Boris Johnson pledged 100 million doses and other G7 nations are expected to outlining their vaccine donation commitments at the three-day summit.
+UK Prime Minister Boris Johnson pledged 100 million doses, and other G7 nations are expected to outline their vaccine donation commitments at the three-day summit.

 Jürgen Trittin, a member of the Bundestag's Foreign Affairs Committee and former environment minister, said more action was needed to achieve herd immunity.